SunCodeEarth/SunCodeEarth.github.io/glexni/README.md

 Global Excess Nitrogen in Croplands

-A web visualization with d3.js using dataset developed by Global Landscape Initiative at Institue on the Environment, University of Minnesota.
+A web visualization using D3.js, based on a dataset developed by the Global Landscapes Initiative at the Institute on the Environment, University of Minnesota.